-A VPN (Virtual Private Network) provides a secure way to access the Network Resources remotely by using internet.
-Businesses, Government organizations and individuals can benefit from VPN by enhancing the privacy of sensitive data and thus securing it from hackers and cyber-attacks.
+A VPN (Virtual Private Network) provides a secure way to access the Network Resources remotely by using the internet.
+Businesses, Government organizations, and individuals can benefit from VPNs by enhancing the privacy of sensitive data and thus securing it from hackers and cyber-attacks.

 What is a VPN

-VPN allows you to access the resources of a remote office the same way as you are working in a local area network by using internet as a backbone.
-This has led to increase not only the security but the productivity of organizations as well.
+VPN allows you to access the resources of a remote office the same way as you are working in a local area network by using the internet as a backbone.
+This has led to increasing not only the security but the productivity of organizations as well.

 Types of VPN

-Earlier Dial up connections or leased lines were used for VPN connectivity but these are now replaced by latest technologies, DSL and Fiber optics.
-Broadly, the VPN is classified in following two types.
+Earlier Dial-up connections or leased lines were used for VPN connectivity but these are now replaced by the latest technologies, DSL and Fiber optics.
+Broadly, the VPN is classified into the following two types.

-This type of VPN is used in corporate world where remote employees have to access intranet of Main-office.
-A typical example is a sales person can fill his sales or funnel report in a centralized application while travelling across the globe or sitting at his home.
+This type of VPN is used in the corporate world where remote employees have to access the intranet of Main-office.
+A typical example is a salesperson can fill his sales or funnel report in a centralized application while traveling across the globe or sitting at his home.

-VPNs have played an important role in securing the private networks from cyber-attacks.
-Not only organizations but individuals and home-users are accessing the internet using a VPN since apart from premium (paid) services, there are many open source (free) VPN services available today.
+VPNs have played an important role in securing private networks from cyber-attacks.
+Not only organizations but individuals and home users are accessing the internet using a VPN since apart from premium (paid) services, there are many open sources (free) VPN services available today.